josmar-crwdstffng/angular/aio/content/start/start-data.md

     *   Takes the current `product` as an argument
     *   Uses the `CartService` `addToCart()` method to add the product to the cart
-    *   Displays a message that you've added a product to the cart
+    *   Displays a message that you have added a product to the cart

 1. In `product-details.component.html`, add a button with the label **Buy**, and bind the `click()` event to the `addToCart()` method.
     This code updates the product details template with a **Buy** button that adds the current product to the cart.

     <code-example header="src/app/product-details/product-details.component.html" path="getting-started/src/app/product-details/product-details.component.html"></code-example>

-1. Verify that the new **Buy** button appears as expected by refreshing the application and clicking on a product's name to display its details.
+1. Verify that the new **Buy** button appears as expected by refreshing the application and clicking on the name of a product to display the associated details.

     <div class="lightbox">